geohackweek/GoogleEarthEngine/_episodes/03-load-imagery.md

 teaching: 15
 exercises: 0
 questions:
-- "How do I acquire satellite imagery?"
+- How do I acquire satellite imagery?
+- How can I make image mosaics?
 objectives:
 - Learn how to access images based on filter criteria
 - Perform basic image manipulation, mosaicking, and visualization